 The ticket must be intact, fully legible, complete and not miscut, correspond to the data on file at the Lottery in every respect.

-The ticket must pass all other security criteria determined by BABLO and MUSL.
+The ticket must pass all other security criteria determined by the Maine Lottery and MUSL.

 The ticket must be validated in accordance with the provisions of these rules relating to the procedures for claiming prizes and for the payment thereof.